Frequently Asked Questions

 Does the policy apply to visitors on campus?

-Yes, organizers and attendees at public events, such as conferences, meetings, lectures, social events, sporting events and customers at the Wheat Café and Waterleaf Restaurant as well as the Inn at Water’s Edge, and the MAC are required to comply with the Tobacco-Free policy.
+Yes, organizers and attendees at public events, such as conferences, meetings, lectures, social events, sporting events and customers at the Wheat Café and the Inn at Water’s Edge, and the MAC are required to comply with the Tobacco-Free policy.
 Organizers of those events are responsible for communicating the policy to attendees.

 If I have additional questions or concerns about this issue, who do I contact?

-Contact Sue Martin, Dean of Student Affairs, at email@example.com.
+Contact Sue Jerak, Dean of Student Affairs, at firstname.lastname@example.org.

 College of DuPage